robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 MongoDB1 | 0.042  | 0.050  | 0.130  |  0.837  |   6.180
 MongoDB2 | 0.037  | 0.040  | 0.066  |  0.322  |   2.822

+As we can see from the plot, for both queries MySQL performs better than MongoDB in smaller dataset.
+When the dataset goes bigger, the query1 from MySQL does much worse than MongoDB.
+But for the query2, only when the dataset goes up to 1 million the performance on MySQL is defeated by MongoDB to a small extent.
+From the syntactical point of view, both queries in MySQL is straight-forward to understand.
+The first query for MongoDB is also good in understanding level.
+But the second query in MongoDB is really a bit tedious from understanding point of view or typing effort point of view.

 ![SELECT Performance Comparison](images/plot-select.png)

 #### Time to UPDATE "n" records